Alfresco/acs-packaging/README.md

 4. Check that the image has been created locally, with your desired name/tag: ```docker images```

 ## Docker Alfresco AWS
-We created an other ACS image for our AWS deployment.
-It adds the S3 connector amp and MariaDB driver to the image.
+We created another ACS image for our AWS deployment.
+It adds the S3 Connector amp and MariaDB driver to the image.
-During a release it will be published on: https://hub.docker.com/r/alfresco/alfresco-content-repository-aws/tags/
+During a release, it will be published on: https://hub.docker.com/r/alfresco/alfresco-content-repository-aws/tags/

 For testing locally: